 Try making your own data tables!
-Don't worry, they're easy to delete by selecting all the rows in the table and clicking on the three vertical dots.
+Don't worry, they're easy to delete by selecting all the rows in the table, clicking Edit, and choosing Delete selected rows.

 What happens to data files if you delete a table?Note that if the tables include metadata (i.e. reference the URI of data files in cloud storage), deleting a data table (whether original or copied from another workspace) will not delete the primary data files.

 |Congratulations!
 You've completed Part 2 of the Data Tables Quickstart!|